buu342/N64-UNFLoader/Examples/README.md

 ### 4. Command Interpreter
 A ROM that demonstrates the command functions provided by the debug library.
-Allows you to modify parts of the ROM during execution, such as the square, its texture, or the background.
+Allows you to modify parts of the ROM during execution, such as the square's rotation, its texture, or the background color.

 **Usage**
 1) Upload the ROM.